scrambleegg7/SelfCar/CarND-Traffic-Sign-Classifier-Project/writeup_final.md

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 #### 1. Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?

+Yes, I have tried to extract features map from a top of conbolutional layer, conv1, which has 14x14 size x 48 filters.
+The output images have unique pattern to strength features of each images with sriding window (striding) and max pooling technique, that one of most advanced filter technique on neural network.